rvjc/free-ghosthunters/README.md

 3. Create nicer shapes and background
 4. Give this game the sound effects it deserves.
 5. Add new twists and turns to have 'em screaming for more.
+6. Write an iPhone/Android version and become an app millionaire!

 ## Requirements